 PSD2 incentivises independent innovators that specialise in various aspects of optimising payments or drawing insights from big data.
 Businesses will be able to collaborate with these companies or even develop such capabilities in-house.
 It provides a further opportunity for the finance function to drive innovation and create tangible value by improving efficiency.

-A sizeable amount of innovation in the past few decades has been around improving the end user experience (UX).
-Rather than dealing with clumsy excel sheets, users will be able look at their bank accounts and other financial products on a single purpose-built application in real time.
+A sizeable amount of innovation in the past few decades has been around improving the end-user experience (UX).
+Rather than dealing with clumsy excel sheets, users will be able to look at their bank accounts and other financial products on a single purpose-built application in real-time.
 Furthermore, users can initiate transactions and set up other commands directly from that application.
 The amount of security or access controls etc. can also be decided by the user because essentially, the user has full control over the application rather than relying on whatever his or her bank provides.

 Security aspects and conclusion

 One of the major concerns with any such revolutionary system is the security aspect.
 However, PSD2 has been designed to be more secure than the current systems, not less.
 Users can keep adding more layers of security to the application based on their unique requirements rather than use the bank’s one-size-fits-all approach.
 Additionally, tools provided by the EU’s eIDAS directive including a pan-European electronic ID system, electronic signatures and trust services ensure better cyber and even legal protection.

 PSD2 has been designed to be the harbinger of the open banking revolution, providing end-users with more control, better choice, increased security and transparency and the data to make better business decisions.

 Send Us Your Vacancy and one of our consultants will be in contact to discuss your requirements and how we may assist.